 The first character I ever made in World of Warcraft was an Assassination Rogue.
 Despite usually opting for ranged DPS classes, I’m still a massive fan of playing Rogues to this day, almost 10 years later.
 The gameplay is fast-paced, stealthy, and fun.

-That being said, there are certainly some specs that are better suited to specific aspects of the game.
-Using my own experiences and research, I’ve put together this guide on how to pick the best Rogue spec in Dragonflight to suit your play style.
+So, using my own experiences and research, I’ve put together this guide on how to pick the best Rogue spec in Dragonflight based on your unique playstyle.

 Best Rogue Specialization for Solo Leveling